jaddesuarez/weather-web-app/README.md

 A modern and responsive weather application built with React that provides real-time weather information and forecasts for cities worldwide.
 Features include current weather conditions, hourly forecasts, 7-day predictions, and favorite cities management.

-This challenge has been developed by Jadde Suarez for [Mirai](https://www.mirai.com/).

 ## 🌟 Features

 - Real-time weather data